-The following is the list of Instructional Departments that the University and the Association acknowledge.
-Additions or deletions to this list can only be made with the agreement of the Vice-President Academic and the Chief Personnel Steward of the Association.
+The following is tThe list of Instructional Departments that the University and the Association acknowledge is maintained on the Human Resources website.
+Additions, or changes to this list can only be made with the agreement of the Vice-President Academic (or designate) and the Chief Personnel Steward of the Association.